Why Work with a Coach?

 Life Coach

-• Background: Coaches bring diverse experiences; their approach may be informed by business strategy, psychology, or leadership expertise.
+Coaches bring diverse experiences; their approach may be informed by business strategy, psychology, or leadership expertise, so ask about their background in business or elsehwere.

 My Coaching Approach